devonostendorf/local-like-and-share/README.txt

 = Why build another like and share plugin? =

 This was a somewhat spontaneous project; I wanted to add an easy-to-set-up way to allow likes and shares without requiring the user to sign into some other service.
 And lots of people choose not to use Facebook or Twitter.
 If you do, there are plenty of other plugins available.
 There are also other existing plugins that provide similar functionality but require you to maintain an account on their server(s) to access statistics.
 My aim was to provide a simple, self-contained, and locally-hosted tool where your stats stay with you (in the same way that the excellent [Piwik](http://piwik.org) does for analytics).
 All while being independent from and unaffected by the whims of outside organizations that may change things without your knowledge or permission.

+= How do I reset like or share counts? =

+Go to the View Statistics page (Local Like And Share >> View Statistics), select the "All-time" tab, and press either the "Reset all like counts" or "Reset all share counts" button.
+This will reset ALL of your likes or shares (depending on which button you press).
+You will be presented with an "Undo" link immediately after having pressed a delete button.
+If you pressed a delete button by accident, or change your mind about deleting your counts, you must click the undo link IMMEDIATELY; your action CANNOT be reversed later.

 == Screenshots ==

 1. Activating the plugin